natalieagus/50002/docs/FPGA/installation.md

 When possible, configure your virtual machine to **access a USB device** so you can load the binary to the FPGA after compilation.
 Search on Google (or other search engines) for the most updated guides.

 #### x86: Installing Natively
-We recommend you to install [Vivado ML Edition - 2023.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
-You are free to install the [latest](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2025-2.html) version too: Vivado 2024.2.
+In this guide, we will demonstrate how to install [Vivado ML Edition - 2023.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
+You are free to install the [latest](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2025-2.html) version too: Vivado 2025.2.
+Both version works.

 {:.highlight}
 Please just choose one and just install one version.